Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 FIR graph will try to split the requested FIR workload among the FIR kernels equally, which may mean that each kernel is tasked with a comparatively low computational effort.

-In such scenario, bandwidth will be limited by the amound of ports, but AIE tile utilization ratio (often defined as ratio of VMAC operations to cycles without VMAC operation) may be reduced.
+In such scenario, bandwidth will be limited by the amount of ports, but AIE tile utilization ratio (often defined as ratio of VMAC operations to cycles without VMAC operation) may be reduced.

 For example, a 32 tap Single Rate FIR operating on ``cint16`` data type and ``int16`` coefficients with ``TP_SSR`` set to 2 and cascade length ``TP_CASC_LEN`` set to 2 will perform at the bandwidth close to `2 GSa/s` (2 output stream paths).
 Each of the kernels will be tasked with computing only 8 coefficients.
 The design will use 8 FIR kernels mapped to 8 AIE tiles to achieve that.
 However, a similarly configured FIR, a 32 tap Single Rate FIR operating on ``cint16`` data type and ``int16`` coefficients with ``TP_SSR`` set to 2, but without further cascade configuration (``TP_CASC_LEN`` set to 1) would also perform at the bandwidth close to `2 GSa/s` but only consume 4 kernels to achieve that.